Kacper Przybyłko: 2019 season: Loan to Bethlehem Steel

 Prior to the start of the 2019 season, Przybyłko was loaned to the Union's affiliate, Bethlehem Steel FC, who compete in the USL Championship.
 Przybyłko started in the opening match away against Birmingham Legion FC and scored the first goal of Steel FC's season.

 Chicago Fire

 On 22 January 2022, Przybyłko was traded to Chicago Fire in exchange for $1,150,000 of General Allocation Money.

+Lugano

+After spending three and a half years in the United States, Przybyłko returned to Europe in February 2024.
+On 16 February, he joined Swiss club Lugano on a deal until the end of June 2025.
+On 30 March, he made his league debut coming on as a substitute against Stade Lausanne Ouchy and scored the final goal of the game in a 1–3 away win.

+In May 2025, Lugano announced Przybyłko would depart the club at the conclusion of the 2024–25 season.

+Odra Opole

+On 7 August 2025, Przybyłko joined Polish second division side Odra Opole on a two-year deal, with an option for a further year.

 International career

 Przybyłko played for the Poland national U21 team.

 Personal life

 Born in Bielefeld, Kacper Przybyłko comes from a sporting family of Polish origin.
 His twin brother, Jakub, is also a footballer who joined Greuther Fürth in 2014, and later played for the second team in fourth-tier Regionalliga Bayern.
 His older brother Mateusz Przybylko is a high jumper representing Germany in international competitions.